-A visit to the historic village, Val Jalbert, in the Saguenay region of Quebec, is a step back into the fascinating world of a former mill town that was paradise to its residents, but that died an untimely death.
+A visit to the historic village, Val Jalbert, in the Saguenay region of Quebec, is a step back into the fascinating world of an abandoned mill town.
+Paradise to its residents, it died an untimely death in 1929.

 What is the village Val Jalbert?